MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-222-update.md

 If you have a pipeline that produces artifacts, you can consume its artifacts by defining a `pipelines` [resource](/azure/devops/pipelines/process/resources?#define-a-pipelines-resource) in another YAML pipeline.

-Azure DevOps now shows the work items linked to the artifact of a _consumed_ pipeline run, not just in the case when the _consumed_ pipeline triggered the _consuming_ pipeline.
+Azure DevOps now shows the work items linked to the artifact of a _consumed_ pipeline run, not just when the _consumed_ pipeline triggered the _consuming_ pipeline.

 > [!div class="mx-imgBorder"]
 > ![Current pipeline image.](../../media/222-pipelines-01.png "image of current pipeline")